segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/faq.md

 ## Is it possible to configure Analytics.js to automatically collect IPv6 when available?

 Analytics.js doesn't automatically collect IPv6 addresses.
 If IPv6 is available on the user’s device or network, you must [manually send](/docs/connections/sources/catalog/libraries/website/javascript/identity/#anonymizing-ip) the IPv6 address to Segment.
-You need to configure your setup to capture and pass the IPv6 address in your event payloads, as the library doesn’t collect it by default.
+Configure your setup to capture and pass the IPv6 address in your event payloads, as the library doesn’t collect it by default.

 ## Is there a size limit on requests?